-There is one disadvantage to the publish-subscribe model we chose for Broker.
-The needs of a remote procedure call (RPC) appear not to be well served.
-However, it is easy to build an RPC framework on top of the publish-subscribe model.
-The developer may establish a dedicated RPC channel and clients who wish to receive RPC calls may publish their existence on the channel.
-Clients may then make calls by publishing their requests, or sending a request packet directly to the RPC target client.
+There are a few disadvantages to the publish-subscribe model we chose for Broker.
+The needs of remote procedure call (RPC) appear not to be well served.
+However, it is easy to build an RPC framework on top of publish-subscribe.
+The developer may establish a dedicated RPC channel, and clients who wish to receive RPC calls may publish their existence on the channel.
+Clients may then make calls by publishing their requests, or by contacting the RPC target client by sending a request packet directly.

-Broker depends on fast, local connectivity between all components of the system.
-The server process sends a copy of each message published on a channel to each subscribed client.
+Broker depends on fast local connectivity between all components of the system.
+The server process sends copies of messages published on a channel to each client subscribed.
 If all clients resided on the opposite end of a bandwidth-limited connection, this behavior might overwhelm the capacity of the link.
 One solution is to allow a system to contain multiple server processes, one for each high-speed domain.
-They would forward only one copy of each message along each lowbandwidth channel.
-Client implementations would not have to change and would simply connect to the server process within their local networks, ignorant of any other server processes.
+They would forward only one copy of each message along each low-bandwidth channel.
+Client implementations would not have to change, and would simply connect to the server process within their local networks, ignorant of any other server processes.